tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 7. Click **Send**.

-	The response appears.
+	The response appears, such as `52`.
 In this case, the response is text only.
 You can switch the format to HTML, JSON, XML, or other formats, but since this response is text only, you won't see any difference.

 	{{note}} Usually the responses are more detailed JSON, which allows you to select a specific part of the response to work with.{{end}}

 ## Save the request
 {{activity}}
-1. In Postman, click the **Save** button (the floppy disk next to Send).
+1. In Postman, click the **Save** button (next to Send).
 2. Create a new collection (e.g., weather) by typing the collection name in the **or create a new one** box.
 3. Type a name for the request (e.g., aqi).
 4. At the bottom of the dialog box, click **Add to Collection.**